Talks

 We also produce an occasional mini mag full of interesting articles which is sent out to members in some of the months when there are no meetings.

-Below is a list of planned dates and talks for 2025, all held on Wednesdays at 19.30
+Below is a list of dates and talks planned so far for 2026, all held on Wednesdays at 19.30

 | There are no meetings in June , July or August but members will receive a mini mag during this time. | ||